GDQuest/website/content/open-source/guidelines/godot-gdscript/index.md

 Godot's signals are the [Observer pattern](http://gameprogrammingpatterns.com/observer.html), a very useful tool that allows one node to react to a change in another, without storing it or having a direct reference to it.

-Godot comes with many systems like physics, rendering, or input, that run in parallel threads to squeeze every bit of hardware resource available.
+Godot comes with many systems like physics, rendering or input, that run in parallel threads to squeeze every bit of hardware resource available.
 Oftentimes direct function calls aren't the right way to interact with objects.

 Also, we can't always predict when an event will occur.
 Say we have an animation with a random or a varying duration.
 Sometimes it ends after 1 second, sometimes after 1.2 seconds.
 Signals allow us to react to the animation right when it finishes, regardless of its duration.